JasimAhamed262/JasimAhamed262/README.md

-# 💫 Hey Im Jasim
+# 👋 Hey Im Jasim
-Enthusiastic Software Engineer and recent B. Tech Information and Technology graduate with a strong focus on

-Frontend Development and Cloud (AWS).
+Enthusiastic Software Engineer and recent B. Tech Information and Technology graduate with a strong focus on Frontend Development and Cloud (AWS).
 I am actively seeking a role where I can immediately contribute and drive meaningful impact in the market by leveraging my technical skills and eagerness to explore new technologies.

 My expertise is centered on building intelligent, user-driven, and scalable solutions:

 💻 Frontend Development & Future Focus
-I have well-versed knowledge in core web technologies, including

-HTML, CSS, and JavaScript.
+I have well-versed knowledge in core web technologies, including HTML, CSS, and JavaScript.

-I design responsive interfaces with custom UI/UX  and am currently focused on advancing my skills into

-React to build modern, component-based applications that enhance user engagement and provide seamless interactions.
+I design responsive interfaces with custom UI/UX  and am currently focused on advancing my skills into React to build modern, component-based applications that enhance user engagement and provide seamless interactions.

 ☁️ Cloud Infrastructure & Optimization
-I possess a solid foundation in

-AWS  and practical experience in optimizing cloud environments.
+I possess a solid foundation in AWS  and practical experience in optimizing cloud environments.

-I led a

-Cloud Cost Optimization project, developing an AWS Lambda function with Python and Boto3 to automate the deletion of stale EBS snapshots, resulting in a cost reduction of up to 70 percent.

 I enjoy working in dynamic environments and possess essential soft skills like